KEN SCOTT: ME AND MR. JONES

 JackieC: Very well put, TheLodger!
 I agree.
 I wouldn't want that track to be any other way.

 TheLodger: It was great that after the talk was finished, we were treated to a Q&A session with Ken.
 I asked - 'Besides Elvis Presley (as he'd already mentioned him being his idol), which artist, past or present, would you like or have liked to work with?'
 The answer was surprising, but then Ken has this endearing quality that harks back to that whole era of showbiz and cabaret, perhaps more so now than back then... the White Album was as avant garde as they came.
-Ken said he'd have liked to work with Barbara Streisand.
+Ken said he'd have liked to work with Barbra Streisand.
 Sunrise, sitting just to my right, quipped back, 'Perhaps you could have advised her against recording 'Life On Mars?'!'
 Ken was mightily amused.
 Then, after a farewell pose from Ken, it was time for a chat and photo session with the BWWers!

 Ken strikes a pose